 - Delight in and respect for nature in our urban environment

 Who is urban prairie waldorf school?

-Urban Prairie Walodrf School was born out of the dreams and hard work of many people.
-In 2006 several preschool parents decided to start a new school.
-With 3- and 4-year-olds at City Garden early childhood center in Pilsen and Sunflower Children’s Garden in Hyde Park, they saw how healthy Waldorf education was for their children, with its emphasis on outdoor free play during all seasons, daily and seasonal rhythm that their children brought home, rich storytelling, preparation of whole foods for shared mealtime, and a homelike atmosphere, complete with chores.
-They formed a Board of Directors, created a budget, hired a founding faculty, and set a start date.
+Urban Prairie Waldorf School was born out of the dreams and hard work of many people.
+In 2006 a small group of preschool parents decided to start a new school.
+Their 3 and 4 year-olds were enrolled in local Waldorf inspired Early Childhood programs, including the Sunflower Children’s Garden in Hyde Park.
+They saw how healthy Waldorf education was for their children, with its emphasis on outdoor free play during all seasons, daily and seasonal rhythm that their children brought home, rich storytelling, preparation of whole foods for shared mealtime, and a homelike atmosphere, complete with chores.
+The founders were joined by parents and faculty members from Chicago Waldorf School who wanted to help this new initiative thrive.
+Together they formed a Board of Directors, created a budget, hired a founding faculty, and set a start date.

 Overview of Waldorf Education

 Rudolf Steiner (1864–1924), an Austrian-born philosopher and scientist, founded the first Waldorf school in Germany in 1919 with Emil Molt, the director of the Waldorf-Astoria cigarette factory.
 The intent behind the founding of this school was to bring hope to the next generation of Europeans.
 World War I had ended and people were devastated physically, emotionally, and spiritually.
 Molt and Steiner wanted a school that could develop the full range of students’ capacities and allow them to become free, self-reliant individuals capable of contributing fresh insights and initiatives to the world.

 Today over 3,000 Waldorf schools in 60 countries form one of the largest independent educational movements in the world today.
 There are now over 175 Waldorf schools in the United States and Canada.